priyam-02/VentureOut/README.md

-# Outdoor Adventure Meetup
+# Venture Out

-Outdoor Adventure Meetup is a vibrant web application designed to bring together enthusiasts of outdoor activities.
+Venture Out is a vibrant web application designed to bring together enthusiasts of outdoor activities.
 From seasoned explorers to newcomers, our platform offers a unique space for individuals to discover, share, and participate in outdoor adventures.
 Whether it’s local hiking, mountain biking, or international expeditions, there’s something for everyone here.